Blog /Best Dog Breed

 For more suggestions, check out the “Guard” genetic group in our Breed Library.

-Since guard dogs are bred to protect—and most are big and strong—it’s critical to invest in training and socialization.
+Since guard dogs are bred to protect—and most are big and strong—it’s critical to invest in training and socialisation.

 Cat hugging a pug